SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 6. **Reference Selection**: The reference is selected by first computing the mean (average) distance transform of the segmentations, then selecting the sample closest to that mean (i.e., medoid).
 7. **Rigid Alignment**: All of the segmentations and images are then aligned to the selected reference using rigid alignment, which factors out the rotation and remaining translation.
 The alignment parameters are computed based on aligning segmentations and then applied to their corresponding images.
 The samples must be centered before they are aligned to a reference.
 This step can be performed with Isotropic Resampling as it is in the left atrium use case.
 In the Femur use case, we do so separately so that we can get the translation and apply it to the cutting plane if it has already been selected.
 8. **Clip Segmentations**: Because the femur segmentations vary in shaft lengths, we use the defined cutting plane to clip them, so only the region of interest remains.
 9. **Cropping**: The images and segmentations are cropped so that all of the samples are within the same bounding box.
-The bounding box parameters are computed based on the smalles bounding box that encapsulates all the given dataset segmentations.
+The bounding box parameters are computed based on the smallest bounding box that encapsulates all the given dataset segmentations.
 10. **Distance Transform**: Finally, the signed distance transform is computed, and the dataset is now ready for the optimize phase.

 ![Grooming steps](../img/use-cases/FemurGroomPipeline.PNG)

 ## Optimizing Shape Model

 Below are the default optimization parameters when running this use case using the `--use_single_scale` tag.
 For a description of the optimize tool and its algorithmic parameters, see: [How to Optimize Your Shape Model](../workflow/optimize.md).
 Note that `use_shape_statistics_after` parameter is not used when `--use_single_scale` tag is given to the `RunUseCase.py` (in `Examples/Python/`).

 ```
-$python RunUseCase.py --use_case femur --use_single_scale
+$python RunUseCase.py femur --use_single_scale
 ```

 ```
         "number_of_particles" : 1024,